MicrosoftDocs/Devices-docs/surface-hub/install-apps-on-surface-hub.md

 ### Visual Studio

 During development, the easiest way to test your app on a Surface Hub is using Visual Studio.
 Visual Studio's remote debugging feature helps you discover issues in your app before deploying it broadly.
-For more information, see [Test Surface Hub apps using Visual Studio](https://msdn.microsoft.com/windows/uwp/debug-test-perf/test-surface-hub-apps-using-visual-studio).
+For more information, see [Test Surface Hub apps using Visual Studio](/windows/uwp/debug-test-perf/test-surface-hub-apps-using-visual-studio).

 #### Create provisioning package

-Use Visual Studio to [create an app package](https://msdn.microsoft.com/library/windows/apps/hh454036.aspx) for your UWP app, signed using a test certificate.
+Use Visual Studio to create an app package for your UWP app, signed using a test certificate.
 Then use Windows Imaging and Configuration Designer (ICD) to create a provisioning package containing the app package.
 For more information, see [Create provisioning packages](provisioning-packages-for-certificates-surface-hub.md).

 ## Submit apps to the Microsoft Store

 Once an app is ready for release, developers need to submit and publish it to the Microsoft Store.
-For more information, see [Publish Windows apps](https://developer.microsoft.com/store/publish-apps).
+For more information, see [Publish Windows apps and games](/windows/uwp/publish).

 During app submission, developers need to set **Device family availability** and **Organizational licensing** options to make sure the app will be available to run on Surface Hub.

 ### To set device family availability

-1. On the [Windows Dev Center](https://developer.microsoft.com), navigate to your app submission page.
+1. On the [Windows Dev Center](https://developer.microsoft.com/windows), navigate to your app submission page.
 2. Select **Packages**.
 3. Under **Device family availability**, select these options: